Traditional signwriting by Arne Barker

 Here are some examples of traditional signwriting by Arne Barker.
 No artistic flair being used here, just a technical representation of each hand-painted signwritten character.
 The old style classic number plates shown here are supplied as “Show Plates”.

 Click on any image for a slide show.
-There is additional information and you are welcome to leave a comment at the foot of the page.
+There is additional information at the foot of the page.

 For hand-painted number-plates there were probably as many fonts or styles used for letters as there were manufacturers of plates, it was all down to the preference of the local signwriter that the motor dealer used when they first sold and prepared the vehicle for the first customer.